Together-Java/TJ-Bot/Contributing.md

 * setting up the project locally;
 * adding your own custom commands;
 * a technology overview;
-* guidance about how to maintain the bot (e.g. VPS, logs, databases, restart).
+* guidance about how to maintain the bot (e.g., VPS, logs, databases, restart).

 # Community